kevincennis/AudioStore/README.md

 The idea is that this only holds about ~10s of audio in memory at any given time.

+### StreamCoordinator

+Responsible for managing and synchronizing multiple `Streamer` instances.

+Provides a nearly identical API to `Streamer` so that it can be used with a `Player` instance.

+Note: this is not fully fleshed out, and was mostly built as a demonstration for someone I'm helping out with a related project.

 ### Player

-The UI for a `Streamer`.
+The UI for a `Streamer` or `StreamCoordinator`.
 Pretty standard stuff.